zmyer/graal/docs/reference-manual/languages/python/options.md

      `lib-graalpython` in the GraalVM distribution.
    * `--python.StdLibHome=<String>`: The path to the standard library that Python will use.
-Usually this is in a under `lib-python/3` in the GraalVM distribution, but any Python 3 standard libray location may work.
+Usually this is in a under `lib-python/3` in the GraalVM distribution, but any Python 3.7 standard library location may work.
-   * `--python.WithJavaStacktrace`: Prints a Java-level stack trace besides the normal Python stack when errors occur
+   * `--python.WithJavaStacktrace`: Prints a Java-level stack trace besides the normal Python stack when errors occur.
    * `--python.LazyInit`: Load the core library after the Python context has been initialized.
 This only affects certain tools such as the Chrome debugger and lets these tools also see the code in the Python core library.